c04ch1337/ctf_challenge_01/solutions_guide.md

 #### Steps:

-        View the page source of the homepage: http://ctf_challenge_03.yourdomain.com.
+        View the page source of the homepage: http://ctf_challenge_01.yourdomain.com.

         Look for a base64-encoded string in the HTML comments or JavaScript.

         Decode the string using a base64 decoder: bash
-        Copy

         echo "base64_encoded_string" | base64 --decode

         The decoded string will contain the flag: CTF{flag4_base64_encoded}.